microsoft/GPS-Well-Architected-Partner-Training/2.b Well-Architected Process Guide/2.b Well-Architected Process Guide/README.md

 ### Define Scope

 Doing a complete assessment of your workload can be a long process and takes a long time.
-So it is better to define a scope for your assessment to focus on the most important areas aligned with your current business needs.Select between one or three of the five-pillars of the Well-Architected Framework:
+So it is better to define a scope for your assessment to focus on the most important areas aligned with your current business needs.Select between one and , at most, three of the five-pillars of the Well-Architected Framework:

 - [ ] Cost optimization
 - [ ] Performance Efficiency